 What is the nature of the sanctions regime in Greece?

-The Financial Sanctions Unit disseminates the relevant resolutions and regulations and introduces any relevant lists to all obligated persons.
+International financial sanctions are imposed by virtue of EU regulations (on the basis of UNSC resolutions or autonomous EU resolutions) which are directly effective.
+The Financial Sanctions Unit disseminates the relevant Resolutions and Regulations and introduces any relevant lists to all obligated persons.

 Does Greece maintain a list of sanctioned individuals and entities?

-No. Greece relies on UN and EU sanctions lists.
+No. Greece relies on the EU consolidated list.

 Are there any other lists related to sanctions?